nrkno/nativebridge/README.md

 ## How does it work

 ##### Emit
-A data object is sent using `type` as topic to an exposed method on either:
+A data object is sent using `topic` as topic to an exposed method on either:
 - *iOs*:
-`window.webkit.messageHandlers.nativebridgeiOS.postMessage({type: "test", data: {foo: "bar"}})`
+`window.webkit.messageHandlers.nativebridgeiOS.postMessage({topic: "test", data: {foo: "bar"}})`
 - or *Android*:
-`window.NativeBridgeAndroid.send(JSON.stringify({type: "test", data: {foo: "bar"}}))`
+`window.NativeBridgeAndroid.send(JSON.stringify({topic: "test", data: {foo: "bar"}}))`

 ##### iOs/Android handler
-Type-handlers are mapped to native functions, using data-object as an argument e.g `typeHandler({type: "test", data: {foo: "bar"}})`.
+Topic-handlers are mapped to native functions, using data-object as an argument e.g `topicHandler({topic: "test", data: {foo: "bar"}})`.
 The app injects a js-snippet to dispatch a message back to the webpage using CustomEvents
-`window.dispatchEvent(new CustomEvent('nativebridge', { detail: {type, data} }))`
+`window.dispatchEvent(new CustomEvent('nativebridge', { detail: {topic, data} }))`

 ##### On
-The CustomEvent dispatched from the native app is ran using attached callback-handlers on the given type.
+The CustomEvent dispatched from the native app is ran using attached callback-handlers on the given topic.

 ##### Error handling
 If an error occurs in the native app, an Error object will be rejected, eg.